I adore my aqua mason jars. Adore.

 The first step was turning it the perfect shade of aqua.
 I got some help from this tutorial by Craftberry Bush to create my aqua color.

-While the jar is drying, prime your jar lid with gray primer.
-The best thing to use is gray spray automobile primer.
-(You can get this next to the regular spray paint at home improvement stores – it really isn’t anything fancy).
-But if you don’t have this on hand, you can use regular white spray primer and then follow it with a couple coats of flat gray paint.
-When that dries, dry-brush a little chalkboard paint onto the lid and then wipe off the excess with a clean cloth.
-This gives a nice aged metal look.
+While the jar is drying, paint the lid with a couple coats of matte gray paint.
+Either craft paint or chalk paint works well for this.
+When that dries, dry-brush a little matte black paint onto the lid and then wipe off the excess with a clean cloth.
+This gives a beautiful aged metal look.

 To make the little handle, I just bent a piece of wire to make a loop around the top of the jar and then bent it over to create the handle, twisting the wires together on the opposite side.